loxer/GT2roguelike/README.md

 ## Projects
 See what we are currently developing and will be added to the game soon

+## about us

 Game built for Game Engines Course @ HTW Berlin

 We hope you have fun playing we sure did building :)